- Confidentiality: NHS Code of Practice

 The review committee into the use of patient information in the NHS recommend eight principles to improve the handling and protection of these records.

 Each NHS organisation should nominate a Caldicott Guardian, and ours is Mike Stewart, chief medical officer.

 While the information management principles are not a legal requirement, they are seen as essential to support the requirements of the Data Protection Act.

-- Justify the purpose(s) of using confidential information
+- Justify the purpose(s) for using confidential information

-- Access should be on a strict need-to-know basis
+- Access to confidential information should be on a strict need-to-know basis

-- The duty to share information can be as important as the duty to protect patient confidentiality
+- The duty to share information for individual care is as important as the duty to protect patient confidentiality

 - Inform patients and service users about how their confidential information is used

 For more details visit the UK Caldicott Guardian Council website.